pzakeri22/portfolio/README.md

-# Web Developer Portfolio - by Parisa Z.
+# Front End Developer Portfolio - by Parisa Z.

-A portfolio showcasing my skills a Front End Web Developer.
+A portfolio showcasing my skills as a Front End Developer.

 ## Technologies

-This project was created with:
+This portfolio was created with:
 - HTML 5
 - CSS 3
 - JavaScript ES6